 Yup, that’s right.
 If you’re a gamer, this has your name written all over it.

 On platforms like Twitch and Facebook Gaming, you can stream yourself playing video games, attract followers, and once established, start earning money.
+Nowadays, you can even earn real money playing blockchain-based games like Axie Infinity and Defi Kingdoms.

 There are several ways to earn $50 a day playing video games.
 Your total income will be made up of: